lukasoppermann/veare-pre-next/storage/app/articles/151119-lumen-dingo-api-part-2.md

 $ touch app/Api/V1/Models/Collection.php
 ```

 Our `Collection` model is pretty straight forward.
-We namespace it according to PSR-4 for the autoloading to work, and `use` eloquent, which provides us with the model base class, which we extend with our own implementation.
-All we need to do in our model is to set the `timestamp` option and the `incrementing` option to `false`.
+We namespace it according to *PSR-4* for the autoloading to work, and `use` eloquent, which provides us with the model base class, which we extend with our own implementation.
+All we need to do in our model for now is to set the `timestamp` option and the `incrementing` option to `false`.

-The `timestamp` option automatically adds a `created_at` and `modified_at` column to the table.
-As our collections have no relevance other than to group our content pieces, we are not interested in knowing about the creation and modification date of collections.

-With the `incrementing` option set to `true` we need to use an *auto incrementing* field as an id.
-However, we will be using *uuids*, so we need to set it to `false`.
-The benefit of a *uuid* is that it obfuscates our ids, so nobody can simply guess an id and steal all our content.
-Using incrementing ids a script could just query our api for `/collections/1`, `/collections/1`, ... which would be even worse for the actual entries within a collection.
-This is why I prefer to use uuids even if I am not sure if the ids will be exposed at all.
-If you want to know more, read [phil's post on uuids](https://philsturgeon.uk/http/2015/09/03/auto-incrementing-to-destruction/).

 ```php
 <?php